openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 ### Install OpenVINO Development Tools

 To install OpenVINO Development Tools, follow the [instructions for C++ developers on the Install OpenVINO Development Tools page](../install_guides/installing-model-dev-tools.md#cpp-developers).
-The code for the example on this page uses the `googlenet-v1` model from the Caffe framework.
-When you get to Step 4 of the installation, run the following command to install OpenVINO with the Caffe requirements:
+This guide uses the `googlenet-v1` model from the Caffe framework, therefore, when you get to Step 4 of the installation, run the following command to install OpenVINO with the Caffe requirements:

 ``` sh
    pip install openvino-dev[caffe]